What Is Therapeutic Phlebotomy Treatment?

 Therapeutic phlebotomy can be a life-saving treatment for patients with too much iron in their blood.
 This is a condition called hemochromatosis.
 Your body needs a certain amount of iron.
 It’s used to make hemoglobin, which oxygenates your cells.
 But, like anything else, there can be too much of a ‘good thing’ when it comes to iron in the blood.

 When you have too much iron in your blood, it can cause damage to your heart or liver.
 It can lead to diseases like diabetes or arthritis.
-Obviously, these are severe conditions that should be looked at and treated as soon as possible.
+These are severe conditions that should be looked at and treated as soon as possible.

 So, how can you tell if you might have too much iron in your blood?
 If you get regular blood tests or yearly checkups, your doctor should be able to notice elevated iron levels and recommend treatment.